 This year I celebrated my 35th birthday.
-To me 35 seems like a fabulous age, marking of maturity and experience.
+To me, 35 seems like a fabulous age, a marking of maturity and experience.
 It was like a switch of confidence in my knowledge dinged on.
 This year is going to be amazing and the best year yet.

 The morning of my birthday during my daydreaming session (aka my morning shower) an idea popped into my head.

 I would practice one act of kindness for each year of my life.
 I wanted to choose people who I did not know or at least did not know very well personally.
 These acts of kindness would be random, genuine and empowering.